Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.7 4 Jun 2019 =
+* Removed the noise message to Activate your account.

 = 3.3.6 4 Jun 2019 =
 * Fix the 404 my account pages for the free version.